Skip to content

 }, [])

 So just like with useState, we gave a type parameter to axios.get to instruct it on how the typing should be done.
-Just like useState also axios.get is a generic function.
+Just like useState, axios.get is also a generic function.
 Unlike some generic functions, the type parameter of axios.get has a default value of any so, if the function is used without defining the type parameter, the type of the response data will be any.

 The code works, compiler and Eslint are happy and remain quiet.
 However, giving a type parameter to axios.get is a potentially dangerous thing to do.
-The response body can contain data in an arbitrary form, and when giving a type parameter we are essentially just telling to TypeScript compiler to trust us that the data has type Note[].
+The response body can contain data in an arbitrary form, and when giving a type parameter we are essentially just telling the TypeScript compiler to trust us that the data has type Note[].

 useEffect(() => {